What are the most popular loans for a mobile home?

 Financing a mobile home with bad credit, in particular, has been a difficult proposition for mobile home lenders and borrowers, especially in recent years.
 That is why many communities offer financing for mobile homes.

 Chattel lending from the buyer’s perspective looks much the same as any other type of manufactured home lending.
-However, if the buyer chooses among all other options to pursue chattel for new or used mobile home financing, the buyer carries the loan that then can be reassigned to the community owner for financing.
+However, if the buyer chooses among all other options to pursue chattel for new or used mobile home financing, the buyer carries the loan.
+It then can be reassigned to the community owner for financing.

 What is a Chattel Loan?